-I am pleased to announce another year of gas sales based on gas production capacity of 42 MMscfd (33.5 MMscfd net of $CO_2$ ) achieving consolidated reported revenues of US\$ 41.39 mn and adjusted revenues (including "ToP" receipts) of US\$ 42.34 mn.
+I am pleased to announce another year of good gas sales based on gas production capacity of 42 MMscfd (33.5 MMscfd net of CO_2) achieving consolidated reported revenues of US\$ 45.60mn.
 We have continued to build scale in our production profile and our stated long term business plan remains on track.
-We continue to achieve this while maintaining compliance with the terms of our Production Sharing Contract, applicable laws and sound standards of health and safety.
-The approval of the DOC has opened the way to the establishment of an integrated Field Development Plan for the non SGL area of the Block.
-Our new CPR demonstrated our ability to convert resources into reserves and enhance the future revenues of the Block.
-We have also continued with our appraisal program and have completed significant drilling and testing, confirming and establishing further gas presence.
+An integrated Field Development Plan for the non SGL area of the Block, for future enhancement of revenues, has been submitted to the Managing Committee after carrying out additional appraisal activities in the block.
+Tie ups for evacuation and sale of the additional gas are in progress.